-They are easily installed as they can be bent and shaped to fit under your vanity sink, this is where the name 'Flexible' came.
+They are easily installed as they can be bent and shaped to accommodate your water supply and fit under your vanity sink, this is where the name 'Flexible' came.

 They are relatively cheap to source and you can find them in most plumbing hardware stores.